 Most finance teams take a top-down approach when conducting business forecasting.
 However, they seek input from all functions.

-Many organizations will prioritize a corporate performance management strategy to better understand how each team works and supports one another.
+Many organisations will prioritise a corporate performance management strategy to better understand how each team works and supports one another.

-When discussing competitors, you should analyze their performance to uncover trends, changes in strategy, opportunities or progress they have experienced over the past year.
+When discussing competitors, you should analyse their performance to uncover trends, changes in strategy, opportunities or progress they have experienced over the past year.

 By performing a competitor analysis using a benchmark report, you can conduct a side-by-side comparison to see how your business performs compared to other competitors in your industry and adjust your strategy accordingly.

 Always be careful with your targets, ratios, volumes, rates and profits.
 Be practical, and when in doubt, use caution.

 Above all, be careful to tie yourself to overly optimistic forecasts that derail your goals and jeopardise your integrity.
 A variety of forecast scenarios, such as probable-case, best-case, and worst-case scenarios, will get your organisation to think through the full range of prospects and provide you with better protection against errors.